Shaughan Lavine’s “Understanding the Infinite”

 This is illogical nonsense - given a well defined infinite set, its definition determines what elements satisfy that definition of that set and which do not.
 So how could two such sets that satisfy the same definition, but also, as Lavine puts it, “come to differ”?

-Lavine’s words betray the fact that he bases his beliefs on his naive Platonist notion that a set either “has” or “has not” all of its elements, assuming that a mathematically defined set is no different in principle to a physical collection of objects, despite not having any instance of a physical infinite set.
+Lavine’s words betray the fact that he bases his beliefs on his naive Platonist notion that a set either “has” or “has not” all of its elements, assuming that a mathematically defined set is no different in principle to a physical collection of objects, despite there not being any known instance of a physical infinite set.
 But even the Zermelo-Fraenkel axioms do not assert that a set “has” elements, they only assert that something satisfies the condition of being an element of a set (as in A ∈ B) or not being an element of a set (as in A ∉ B).
 There simply is no other way to describe Lavine’s claims as anything other than unmitigated bullshit.

 Lavine compounds his error by claiming that, for a Platonist, there is no temporal aspect involved in set theory: